 We define "cultural" habitats as areas that are significantly altered and intensively managed (e.g., mowed), but are not otherwise developed with pavement or structures.
-We mapped this as an ecologically significant habitat type more for its potential future ecological values than its current values, which are reduced by frequent mowing, application of pesticides, or other types of management and intensive human uses.
-Nonetheless, eastern screech-owl and barn owl are known to nest and roost in cultural areas.
-American kestrel, spring migrating songbirds, and bats may forage in these habitats, and wood duck may nest here.
-Individual ornamental trees can provide habitat for cavity-nesting birds, roosting bats (including Indiana bat and small footed myotis), and other animals.
-Of the different types of places mapped as cultural, cemeteries are particularly well suited to provide habitat to a variety of species, since mature trees are often present, noise levels are minimal, and traffic is infrequent and slow.
-Many cultural areas have "open space" values for the human community, and some provide important ecological services such as buffering less disturbed habitats from human activities, and linking patches of undeveloped habitat together.
+We identified this as an ecologically significant habitat type more for its potential future ecological values than its current values, which are reduced by frequent mowing, application of pesticides, or other types of management and intensive human uses.
+Nonetheless, eastern screech-owl\ and barn owl\ are known to nest, forage, and roost in cultural areas.
+American kestrel,\ spring migrating songbirds, and bats may forage in these habitats, and wood duck\ may nest here.
+Individual ornamental trees can provide habitat for cavity-nesting birds, roosting bats (including Indiana bat\ and eastern small footed myotis\), and many other animals, as well as supporting mosses, liverworts, and lichens, potentially including rare species.
+Dirt roads with long-lasting rain puddles in lacustrine clay or glacial till terrains potentially support a rare species of clam shrimp.
+Of the different types of places mapped as "cultural," cemeteries are particularly well suited to provide habitat to a variety of species, since mature trees are often present, noise levels are minimal, and traffic is infrequent and slow.
+Many cultural areas have "open space" and recreational values for the human community, and some provide important ecological services such as buffering less disturbed habitats from human activities, and linking patches of undeveloped habitat together.
 Because cultural habitats are already significantly altered, however, their current habitat value is greatly diminished compared to relatively undisturbed habitats.
+Cultural areas made up 3.5% of the land area in northern Hyde Park, and included a 116-ac (47-ha) golf course, large lawns, parks, and riding rings.